 Dr. Steve Whitelaw has been a team Physician for the Arkansas Razorbacks and Fayetteville Bulldogs since 1997 providing chiropractic care for athletes from all sports.
 Moving to NWA in the 90’s, Dr. Whitelaw became the first chiropractor in the SEC.
 Dr. Whitelaw resides in Fayetteville and is married with three kids that all have attended/ are attending Fayetteville Public schools.

-Both Dr. Whitelaw and Dr. Sence are Certified Chiropractic Sports Physicians and practice at Millennium Chiropractic Sports Medicine and Rehab as well as providing weekly on-campus care for Fayetteville Athletes.
+Both Dr. Whitelaw and Dr. Pritchett are Certified Chiropractic Sports Physicians and practice at Millennium Chiropractic Sports Medicine and Rehab as well as providing weekly on-campus care for Fayetteville Athletes.
 While they specialize in treating athletes, Drs.
-Whitelaw and Sence spend the majority of their day treating the general population.
+Whitelaw and Pritchett spend the majority of their day treating the general population.